{{org_field_logo}}

 5. Staff Training and Competency

-- Infection prevention and control
+- infection prevention and control

-- Identifying and managing catheter-related complications
+- recognising catheter-related complications

 6. Record-Keeping and Documentation